 Or occasionally telling a lie.

-When you distrust, the expectation is
+When you distrust, you expect

-That the lie or mal-intent is the default.
+That the lie or mal-intent

 When we say, "Trust is a matter of belief."